-The focus of activities are: (1) Technology transfer for horticulture cultivation; (2) Transfer of horticultural-based processing technology; (3) Over the edu-tourism technology; (4) Horticultural agribusiness field school; (5) Horticultural agribusiness field school; (6) Business incubation and (7) Facilitation of business legality.
+The focus of activities are: (1) Technology transfer for horticulture cultivation; (2) Transfer of horticultural-based processing technology; (3) Over the edu-tourism technology; (4) Horticultural agribusiness field school; (6) Business incubation and (7) Facilitation of business legality.
 The activity was carried out through training, mentoring and field practice with tutorials from academics from Semarang State University, PGRI University, Obor Tani Foundation and Semarang Agriculture Department.
 The results of the activities were evaluated both through field observations, interactive methods for socio-economic conditions in both before and after the activities.